Castellanos' HR lifts Reds over Nationals - The Tribune

 CINCINNATI (AP) — Nick Castellanos hit a solo home run with one out in the ninth inning and the Cincinnati Reds beat the Washington Nationals 7-6 on Saturday night.

-The Reds remained six games behind St. Louis for the second NL wild-card spot.
+The Reds remained six games behind St. Louis, which has won 15 in a row, for the second NL wild-card spot.
 Cincinnati won back-to-back home games for the first time since sweeping Miami in a four-game series Aug.
 19-22.

+“That’s all we can do,” Castellanos said.
+“The stretch that the Cardinals are on is truly impressive.
+It gets repetitive, but it is all we can control.”

 Facing Patrick Murphy (0-3) in his second inning of work, Castellanos lined an 0-1 pitch to straightaway center field, extending his career-high homer total to 31.